CosmosDB/labs/java/labs/05-build_java_app.md

     string sqlB = "SELECT f.id, f.description, f.manufacturerName, f.servings FROM foods f WHERE IS_DEFINED(f.manufacturerName)";
     ```

-    because ```sqlA``` is no longer defined, your IDE may flag an error until you make the following changes.

 1. For this query, we will run with greater concurrency and allow a max item count of 100.
 Find this section of the duplicate query code

     ```java